dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/PROCEDURE_LAST_OPERATION_FIX_SUMMARY.md

 - **Debuggable**: Failures are visible, not hidden
 - **Correct**: Matches standard programming semantics

-Users should test their existing procedures in SpyWindow and refactor any that relied on the accumulation bug to return stale data on failure.
+Users should test their existing procedures in AutomationWindow and refactor any that relied on the accumulation bug to return stale data on failure.